-2 which use lib rather than lib64 for their primary 64-bit library directories: attempts are made to detect such systems.
+2 such as Ubuntu.
+These use lib rather than lib64 for their primary 64-bit library directories: attempts are made to detect such systems.

 make check-devel checks the included packages' tests directories.
 For grDevices more complete checks will be run if the environment variable R_GRDEVICES_COMPARE_PS_PDF is set: those checks are skipped on platforms using musl such as Alpine Linux, and it knows about differences from transliterations in macOS 14 and later.